Roald Dahl: Diplomat, writer and intelligence officer

 At this time Dahl met the noted British novelist C. S. Forester, who was also working to aid the British war effort.
 Forester worked for the British Ministry of Information and was writing propaganda for the Allied cause, mainly for American consumption.
 The Saturday Evening Post had asked Forester to write a story based on Dahl's flying experiences; Forester asked Dahl to write down some RAF anecdotes so that he could shape them into a story.
 After Forester read what Dahl had given him, he decided to publish the story exactly as Dahl had written it.
 In reality a number of changes were made to the original manuscript before publication.
-He originally titled the article as "A Piece of Cake" but the magazine changed it to "Shot Down Over Libya" to make it sound more dramatic, although Dahl had not been shot down; it was published on 1 August 1942 issue of the Post.
+He originally titled the article "A Piece of Cake" but the magazine changed it to "Shot Down Over Libya" to make it sound more dramatic, although Dahl had not been shot down; it was published on 1 August 1942 issue of the Post.
 Dahl was promoted to flight lieutenant (war-substantive) in August 1942.
 Later he worked with such other well-known British officers as Ian Fleming (who later published the popular James Bond series) and David Ogilvy, promoting Britain's interests and message in the US and combating the "America First" movement.

 This work introduced Dahl to espionage and the activities of the Canadian spymaster William Stephenson, known by the codename "Intrepid."
 During the war, Dahl supplied intelligence from Washington to Prime Minister Winston Churchill.
 As Dahl later said: "My job was to try to help Winston to get on with FDR, and tell Winston what was in the old boy's mind."
 Dahl also supplied intelligence to Stephenson and his organisation, known as British Security Coordination, which was part of MI6.
 Dahl was once sent back to Britain by British Embassy officials, supposedly for misconduct—"I got booted out by the big boys", he said.
 Stephenson promptly sent him back to Washington—with a promotion to wing commander rank.
 Toward the end of the war, Dahl wrote some of the history of the secret organisation.
 He and Stephenson remained friends for decades after the war.

 Upon the war's conclusion, Dahl held the rank of a temporary wing commander (substantive flight lieutenant).
 Owing to the severity of his injuries from the 1940 accident, he was pronounced unfit for further service and was invalided out of the RAF in August 1946.
 He left the service with the substantive rank of squadron leader.
 His record of five aerial victories, qualifying him as a flying ace, has been confirmed by post-war research and cross-referenced in Axis records.
 It is possible that he shot down more aircraft, for example on 20 April 1941 when the Germans lost several aircraft.

 Post-war life

 Dahl married American actress Patricia Neal on 2 July 1953 at Trinity Church in New York City.
-Their marriage lasted for 30 years and they had five children:
+Their marriage lasted 30 years and they had five children: